 Top of the page

 A complete blood count (CBC) gives important information about the kinds and numbers of cells in the blood, especially red blood cells, white blood cells, and platelets.
-A CBC helps your doctor check any symptoms, such as weakness, fatigue, or bruising, you may have.
+A CBC helps your doctor check any symptoms that you may have, such as weakness, fatigue, or bruising.
 A CBC also helps him or her diagnose conditions, such as anemia, infection, and many other disorders.

 A CBC test usually includes: